Find the right paint for your project

 Once you have decided on the type of paint you need, there are different features to consider that can help you optimise your time and space.
 We will talk you through some of the options below and which types of paint they are applicable to.

-If you don’t have a lot of time to spend redecorating, you can use paints that only require one coat rather than multiple ones to help speed up the process.
+To speed up decorating, you can use paints that only require one coat rather than multiple ones.
 These paints tends to be a little bit more expensive but they are thicker than standard paints so don’t require multiple coats.

 One-coat paint has good covering power if applied properly, but it shouldn’t be spread too thinly.
 It will cover surfaces which are in good condition and of a similar colour (even a one-coat white paint won’t fully cover a really dark wall).
 We have one-coat versions available in a number of our paint varieties including; wall paint, satinwood, radiator paint and undercoat and primer.